-11

-Mid-America Seminary Advisory Council

-Mid-America Seminary Development Council 19

-Missionary Days

-Modified Cohort System of Study

-Nelnet Payment Plan

-New Student Orientation

-Notary Public Service

-Off-Campus Employment

-Office of Financial Aid

-On-Campus Employment

-Ora Byram Allison Memorial Library

-Our Purpose

-Doctor of Ministry Curriculum

-Paper Services

-Policy of Nondiscrimination

-Preparing for Registration

-Publication of Course Offerings

-Readmission Fees

-Readmission of Former Students

-Refunds of Tuition Fees 32

-Registration for Classes 45

-Registration Requirements and Procedures

-Regulations Concerning General Admission .
-36

-Required Courses for the Accelerated Master of Divinity/Biblical Counseling Degree.
-90

-Required Courses for the Accelerated Master of Divinity/Christian Education Degree Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural

-Studies Degree

-Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural

-Studies Degree (2+2)

-Required Courses for the Accelerated Master of Divinity/Pastoral Ministry Degree

-Required Courses for the Master of Arts/Biblical Counseling Degree

-Required Courses for the Master of Arts/Christian Education Degree

-Required Courses for the Master of Arts/Missiology Degree

-Required Courses for the Master of Arts/Missiology Degree 82

-Required Courses for the Master of Arts/Theology Degree 84

-Required Courses for the Master of Arts/Theology Degree 84 86

-Required Courses for the Master of Arts/Theology Degree 84 86 .101

-Required Courses for the Master of Arts/Theology Degree 84 86 .101

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103 .108

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103 .108 .106

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103 .108 .106

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103 .108 .106 .107 .110

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103 .108 .106 .107 .110 30 27

-Required Courses for the Master of Arts/Theology Degree 84 86 .101 .103 .108 .106 .107 30 27 51

-Required Courses for the Master of Arts/Theology Degree 84 86 101 103 108 106 107 110 27 51
+Mid-America and the Bible Mid-America Seminary Advisory Council 20 Mid-America Seminary Development Council 19 Missionary Days .
+22 Modified Cohort System of Study Nelnet Payment Plan 29 New Student Orientation Notary Public Service .
+32 Off-Campus Employment Office of Financial Aid On-Campus Employment Ora Byram Allison Memorial Library Our Purpose Doctor of Ministry Curriculum Paper Services Policy of Nondiscrimination Preparing for Registration Publication of Course Offerings Readmission Fees Readmission of Former Students Refunds of Tuition Fees Registration for Classes Registration Requirements and Procedures Regulations Concerning General Admission Required Courses for the Accelerated Master of Divinity/Biblical Counseling Degree.
+Required Courses for the Accelerated Master of Divinity/Christian Education Degree.
+Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 78 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 78 80 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 78 80 82 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 78 80 82 84 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 80 82 84 86 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 80 82 84 86 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 80 82 84 86 101 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 80 82 84 86 101 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 78 80 82 84 86 101 103 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 78 80 82 84 86 101 103 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 78 80 82 84 86 101 103 108 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 78 80 82 84 86 101 103 108 106 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 78 80 82 84 86 101 103 108 106 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 78 80 84 84 101 103 106 107 110 30 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 80 82 84 101 103 108 106 107 110 30 27 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 80 82 84 101 103 106 107 110 30 27 51 Required Courses for the Accelerated Master of Divinity/Missiology and Intercultural Studies Degree 95 96 98 80 84 86 101 103 108 106 110 30 27 51